The Pleasure Girls: Critical reception

 On the film's release Kine Weekly said: "This is very nearly a very good film, but it lacks the essential fullness of construction.
 However with the aid of a title that promises more than the story provides, it should please quite a large public. ...
 Points of appeal: sex, pretty girls, saucy title and quota ticket".

-Variety reviewed the film as "Slim, superficial yarn about young femme problems amid the bight lights; familiar situations, but some fair budding talent and occasional crisp direction of a routine pic".
+Variety reviewed the film as "Slim, superficial yarn about young femme problems amid the bright lights; familiar situations, but some fair budding talent and occasional crisp direction of a routine pic".

 Sight and Sound wrote: "The London portrayed here is in transition and full of contradictions; we're on the cusp of the permissive Swinging 60s, and there are new freedoms for bachelor girls sharing a flat.
 At the same time, the old hierarchies are still in place – 'nice' girls don't have sex before marriage. ...
 It's a fascinating social document and is less dated than might be expected.
 Some of the dialogue may now grate a little but there is menace and intensity to the storytelling."

 Leslie Halliwell said: "The road to ruin sixties style, hackneyed but quite well observed."'

 David Parkinson in The Radio Times Guide to Films gave the film 2/5 stars, writing: "This attempt to show the problems facing a young model in the Swinging Sixties is an exasperating effort from writer/director Gerry O'Hara, who seems to think that incessant references to sexual freedom are enough to sustain a paper-thin story about the ever-changing relationships of Francesca Annis and her flatmates.
 The script strains every sinew to be gear and fab."